ruuda/robigo-luculenta/readme.md

-Situs Luculentus
+Robigo Luculenta
 ================

-From the Latin ‘luculentus’, meaning ‘bright’, ‘shining’, ‘impressive’, ‘gorgeous’ and ‘situs’, meaning ‘rust’ (the fungus).
+From the Latin ‘luculentus’, meaning ‘bright’, ‘shining’, ‘impressive’, ‘gorgeous’ and ‘robigo’, meaning ‘rust’ (on metals, as well as the fungus).
 This is a port of the proof of concept spectral path tracer [Luculentus][luculentus], to the Rust programming language, released under the [GNU General Public License][gplv3].

 Luculentus traces rays at different wavelengths, giving it the ability to simulate effects like dispersion and chromatic aberration.
 It was